SwiftERM Hyper-personalisation for ecommerce email marketing

 • Lead Database: Similar to a CRM database, a marketing automation lead database offers an in-depth perspective on prospect behaviour.
 It tracks common data such as customer behaviour on your website, engagement with your email campaigns, shares and likes on social media, and conversations with marketing, sales, and customer service.
 A lead database may also communicate with the company’s CRM and will share the lead score with relevant integrations.

-• Drip Campaigns: The main form of nurturing new leads toward a sale, drip campaigns send content to prospects to build trust in your organization, expand brand awareness, and offer right-time content.
+• Drip Campaigns: The main form of nurturing new leads toward a sale, drip campaigns send content to prospects to build trust in your organisation, expand brand awareness, and offer right-time content.
 Set up a drip campaign by choosing the content pieces that move leads through the funnel, and the drip campaign will send that content to the lead based on time, lead actions, or other triggers.
-SwiftERM sending can be construed as drip, however, we prefer to distinguish it as offering timing personal to the recipient.
 If you can identify when they are most likely to purchase, why send it at any other time?

 • The best drip campaigns are set up as a logical progression from one activity to the next.
 Did your prospect download a content asset from your website?
 The next step in the drip campaign is to follow up with an offer regarding that type of product, or with even more content about that same technology.